sathyalog/graphql-tutorial/README.md

 Installed mongoose module and used mongoose.connect to connect DB.
 Created author schema in models folder and declared schema with types.

 Note: Please install mongodb in your machine and make sure to run `mongod` and `mongo` run in advance before you run 'npm run build'

+## Mutations

+What are Mutations?

+A GraphQL query performs the READ operation in a GraphQL API while a GraphQL mutation performs other operations such as CREATE, UPDATE and DELETE.
+This simply means that queries don't change data, a mutation does.

+#Add Author
+Add a record to mongodb using mutations. addAuthor in resolvers.js and schema.js helps to save data to mongodb using graphiql.
+Please refer screenshots.